Black Lives Matter: here's how you can help right now

 And, in the face of curfews being put in place, please be mindful of your neighbors and don’t put anyone in danger.
 For instance, consider the safety of the employees of the services you use – protest dangers have led services like Uber and Lyft to temporarily suspend their services.
 If a food delivery service in your area is still operating, consider the safety of those who may be obliged to deliver to you through a dangerous situation.

 You can also donate to a number of different organizations that will deliver resources where they are needed most.
 Especially if you’re not comfortable going out and protesting yourself, this can go a long way to supporting the cause.
-We’ve gathered some notable ones down below, but there are dozens of them out there.
+We’ve gathered some notable ones down below, but there are dozens of them out there for you to find and contribute to:

 TechRadar’s commitment: We know that actions speak louder than words, so rather than simply say we're going to diversify, we're actively making changes to do that on our team, and will have more to share in the coming weeks.
 This will begin with a regular audit on how diverse our output is, proactively seeking new and varied voices for the site, and looking into ways we can attract new and young BAME talent into our industry, offering them the continued support they need to thrive.